Madrid to Toledo Train

 Rail Pass Use

-If you’re using a Eurail pass, it works on this route, but you’ll need to make a seat reservation, which can reduce the cost savings.
+If you’re using a pass, it works on this route, but you’ll need to make a seat reservation, which can reduce the cost savings.

 “Between Madrid and Toledo, you’ll pay as much for a required seat reservation with a rail pass as for a point-to-point ticket, making a pass less economical.” – Rick Steves